 Books which are overdue for 21 days or more and not returned will be assumed to have been lost by the borrower, who will be charged accordingly.
-Charges will include costs for purchasing a replacement copy and overdue fines accrued.
+Charges will include costs for purchasing a replacement copy, overdue fines accrued, and processing fee.